wenxinxu/ResNeXt-in-tensorflow/README.md

 a is the total layer, which is defined by 9 * FLAGS.num_resnext_blocks + 2.

-b is the cardinality, which is defined by FLAGS.cardinality + 2.
+b is the cardinality, which is defined by FLAGS.cardinality.

 c is the number of channels in each split, which is defined by FLAGS.block_unit_depth